There was nothing like incorporating my miniature pinscher Lucy into psychotherapeutic work.*

 Today, I coach and counsel pet owners who are grieving the loss of a pet.
 I understand...

-If you want support regarding the emotions of caring for any animal, please call me.
-I can help.
+If you want support regarding the emotions of caring for any animal, please make an appointment at your convenience for a free, no obligation phone call to explore how I can help.

 - What it's like to have to decide to euthanize.